Kurraba Point ferry wharf

-Kurraba Point ferry wharf is located on the northern side of Sydney Harbour serving the Sydney suburb of Kurraba Point.
+Kurraba Point ferry wharf is located on the northern side of Sydney Harbour serving the suburb of Kurraba Point.

+Located immediately adjacent to the wharf is the "Once Upon a Time" residence built by William Crowle, originally part of the Wyldefel Gardens complex on the other side of the harbour and transported over brick-by-brick by Crowle in 1936 when the Royal Australian Navy claimed the land to build the Garden Island navy base.

-Wharves & services
+Wharves and services

 Kurraba Point wharf is served by Sydney Ferries Neutral Bay services operated by First Fleet class ferries.